VTwin90/xelor/README.md

 * [Lighthouse](https://developers.google.com/web/tools/lighthouse) for performance review.
 * [Google Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools) -used to inspect page elements, test different CSS styles, debug issues, and responsiveness.
 * [Responsive Design Checker](https://responsivedesignchecker.com/) -used to check responsiveness.
+* [Chrome Plugin HTML Validator](https://chrome.google.com/webstore/detail/html-validator/mpbelhhnfhfjnaehkcnnaknldmnocglk/related) was used to check the HTML code for any errors.
 * [W3C HTML Validator](https://validator.w3.org/) was used to check the HTML code for any errors.
 * [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) was used to check the CSS code for any errors.
 * [JS Hint](https://jshint.com/) was used to check the JavaScript code for any errors.
 * [PEP8](http://pep8online.com/) was used to check the Python code for any errors.

 #### [Back to top](<#contents>)